wms2711/TFJ_authentication_service/README.md

 - Update jobs - only employers and admins can update jobs
 ###### V1.4.3
 - Fetch single job detail - if job is expired or not active, only admin or job creator can fetch the job
+###### V1.4.4
+- Fetch all found filtered job detail - if job is expired or not active, only admin can fetch the job (upcoming update job creator can fetch also)

 # Add valid header for Authorization example
 | Key           | Value |